 Equation 6.1.
-Annual Net GHG Reductions and Removals --
+Annual Net GHG Reductions and Removals =94441011 0111 7

-r $QR_y = [(2$ $\Delta AC{onsite} - \Delta BC{onsite} + SC_y + (AC{wp,y} - BC{wp,y}) \times 0.80 + SE{as,y} + l$ V{y-1} Where, Units QRy SCy Quantified GHG reductions and removals for year y Soil carbon project emissions (if included, and if using the standardized guidance in Appendix B).
-If an avoided conversion project is reporting avoided emissions from sampled soil carbon, it will be included in AC{onsite}, in order to apply the confidence deduction as required by Appendix B. CO2e CO2e AC {wp, y} Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., derived for actual harvest volumes following the guidance in Appendix B) CO 2 e BC {wp,y} Annual baseline carbon in wood products that would have remained stored for at least 100 years (i.e., derived for baseline harvest volumes following the guidance in Appendix B) CO 2 e 0.80 = The net change in carbon in harvested wood products, $(AC{wp,y} - BC{wp,y})$, is multiplied by 80 percent in Equation 6.1 to reflect market responses to changes in wood-product production.
+$QR_y = [(A)]$ $\Delta AC{onsite} - \Delta BC{onsite} + SC_y + (AC{wp,y} - BC{wp,y}) \times 0.80 + SE{as,y} + N{y-1}$ Where, Units QRy SCy Quantified GHG reductions and removals for year y Soil carbon project emissions (if included, and if using the standardized guidance in Appendix B).
+If an avoided conversion project is reporting avoided emissions from sampled soil carbon, it will be included in AC{onsite}, in order to apply the confidence deduction as required by Appendix B. AC {wp, y} Actual carbon in wood products produced in year y that is projected to remain stored for at least 100 years (i.e., derived for actual harvest volumes following the guidance in Appendix B) BC {wp,y} Annual baseline carbon in wood products that would have remained CO2e stored for at least 100 years (i.e., derived for baseline harvest volumes following the guidance in Appendix B) 0.80 = The net change in carbon in harvested wood products, $(AC{wp,y} - BC{wp,y})$, is multiplied by 80 percent in Equation 6.1 to reflect market responses to changes in wood-product production.
 The general assumption in this protocol is that for every tonne of reduced harvesting caused by a Forest Project, the market will compensate with an increase in harvesting of 0.2 tonnes on other lands (see Section 6.1.6).
 Since wood product production is directly related to harvesting levels, the net change in wood products caused by a project is subject to this same market dynamic.
-Thus, any one-tonne increase in wood product production by a project will result in only a 0.8 tonne increase overall, because it has been assumed other landowners will decrease production by 0.2 tonnes in response.
-Similarly, any one-tonne decrease in wood product SE {as,y} Secondary Effect GHG emissions that may result from activity shifting outside the project area, as a result of the project activity in year y CO 2 e N {y-1} Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project - see footnote 20, p.
-38) CO 2 e And, $C{onsite} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ Where, AC {onsite} , y Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date).
-Includes soil carbon for avoided conversion projects reporting avoided emissions from sampled soil carbon CO 2 e AC {onsite, y-1} Actual onsite carbon as inventoried for year y-1.
-Includes soil carbon for avoided conversion projects reporting avoided emissions from sampled soil carbon CO 2 e CDy Appropriate confidence deduction for year y, as determined following the Appendix B % CD {y-1} Appropriate confidence deduction for year y-1, as determined following the Appendix B %
+Thus, any one-tonne increase in wood product production by a project will result in only a 0.8 tonne increase production by 0.2 tonnes in response.
+Similarly, any one-tonne decrease in wood product product product product product in by a project will result in only a 0.8 tonne decrease production by 0.2 tonnes in response.
+SE {as,y} = Secondary Effect GHG emissions that may result from activity shifting CO 2 e outside the project area, as a result of the project activity in year y N {y-1} Any negative carryover from the prior year (occurs when total quantified GHG reductions are negative prior to the issuance of any CRTs for the project- see footnote 20, p.
+38) And, ΔA Where, $C{onsite} = (AC{onsite,y})(1 - CD_y) - (AC{onsite,y-1})(1 - CD{y-1})$ AC {onsite, y} Actual onsite carbon as inventoried for year y (y may be less than a year for the first reporting period following the start date).
+Includes soil carbon for avoided conversion projects reporting avoided emissions from sampled soil carbon AC {onsite} , y-1 Actual onsite carbon as inventoried for year y-1.
+Includes soil carbon CO2e for avoided conversion projects reporting avoided emissions from sampled soil carbon CDy Appropriate confidence deduction for year y, as determined following % the Appendix B CD {y-1} Appropriate confidence deduction for year y-1, as determined % following the Appendix B